 It was estimated the cost of the government’s intervention was £3.4bn.
 At the time the treasury spent £27bn in buying sterling on the foreign exchange markets.

 However, whatever the government did, the markets felt the government couldn’t maintain it in the long term.

-Eventually on 16th September the government admitted defeat.
+Eventually on 16th September, the government admitted defeat.
 It left the ERM and allowed the pound to depreciate on the foreign exchange markets.
-It meant the government could cut interest rates and this allowed the UK economy to recover from recession.
+It meant the government could cut interest rates and this allowed the UK economy to recover from the recession.